hostmobility/documentation/docs/interfaces/hmx/start_signal.md

 To start the device the current signal time needs to be at least 2-3 seconds long (in the future we might shorter the time) for the unit to start up and be able to hold the start signal internally.

-The internal signal (called power_on) is also used to hold the power on even if the START 1,2,3 or 4 has got down.
-And if you want to use the the cut-off function.
-Make sure that the IN_START is low(0).
-Before use poweroff or shutdown command.
+The internal signal (called power_on) is also used to hold the power on even if the START 1,2,3 or 4 is down.
+If you want to use the the cut-off function, make sure that IN_START is low(0) before use poweroff or shutdown.

 To shut down the unit, run
 ```